Mark-to-market/Mark-to-market.github.io/collections/_projects/2018-06-22-Data Science in Python.md

 <br>

 ##### At last, we check the Classification Report..
 Precision is a ratio that shows the Accuracy with FP, while recall is the respective ratio with FN.
-Therefore, we conclude that our model with Setosa and Versicolor classes works pretty, however, it may needs some corrective actions for Virginica because it presents too many FP..
+Therefore, we conclude that our model with Setosa and Versicolor classes works pretty well, however, it may need some corrective actions for Virginica because it presents too many FP..

 <br>